Skip to main content

 review

-Analyze code already in context to receive structured findings, a quality score, and improvement suggestions.
-Supports security, performance, quality, or comprehensive reviews.
+Analyze code from your current context to receive structured findings, a quality score, and improvement suggestions.
+Supports security, performance, quality, and comprehensive checks.

 Instructions

 Review a code blob you already have in context and return structured findings + a quality score + improvement suggestions.
 Pass the code itself in content; this tool does not read any file from disk.
 Use when Claude already has the code in hand.
-For a review of a file Claude has NOT seen (so the file content stays out of context, ~90% token savings), use analyze_file with analysisType:'security' instead.
+For a review of a file Claude has NOT seen (so the file content stays out of context and a real tokens_saved figure is returned), use analyze_file with analysisType:'security' instead.
 For multiple AI perspectives on the same code, use council.
 Read-only: never writes to disk.
 Returns: {success, file_path, language, review_type, review (full review text from the LLM, includes findings + severity + suggestions), endpoint_used}.

 Input Schema